Modern YEAR NINE

 –“Duel” by Denny O’Neil/Jim Aparo/Keith Giffen/Joe Quesada/Tom Lyle/Dan Speigle/James Blackburn/Michael Golden (Batman: Legends of the Dark Knight Annual #1) 1991

 –FLASHBACK: From Batman: Absolution.
 It’s taken Batman nearly three years to track down terrorist bomber Jennifer Blake.
 He tries to apprehend her in Missouri, but she escapes.
 Blake will then go off the radar for the next eight years.
 I should mention that Batman is wearing the wrong costume in this flashback!
-He should be wearing the yellow-oval costume.
+He should be wearing the yellow oval costume.
 Even though this is an error, this flashback definitely takes place here.

 –NOTE: In a flashback from Nightwing Vol. 2 Annual #2.
 Barbara Gordon, having finally fallen for and now ready to fully reciprocate the love Dick had shown her for the past year, goes to visit him at Hudson University only to discover that she’s too late.
 Dick is in a sexual relationship with Teen Titan teammate Starfire.
 (Nightwing Vol. 2 Annual #2 reveals that Dick “lost his virginity” to Starfire.
 We can take this verbiage by writer Marc Andreyko to mean that Dick has had heteronormative penetrative sex for the first time with Starfire.
 Dick and Babs had been romantically and sexually involved for the past year, but hadn’t “gone all the way.”)
 Babs feels utterly betrayed and heartbroken.
 Dick and Starfire will continue to date on-and-off for a few years and will even get engaged in the future.